-Luther is affiliated with the Washington University School of Engineering and Applied Science in St. Louis, Mo., and the Institute of Technology at the University of Minnesota-Minneapolis.
+Luther is affiliated with the Washington University School of Engineering and Applied Science in St. Louis, MO, and the Institute of Technology at the University of Minnesota in Minneapolis.
+(See UPDATE below.)

 Some of the more common professional bachelor of science degrees include chemical engineering, civil engineering, computer science, electrical engineering, and mechanical engineering.
 Another option is a six-semester combined bachelor of science/master of science degree program.